sgarciac/cl-atproto-drisl/README.md

 # cl-atproto-drisl

-A minimal Common Lisp implementation of the AT Protocol flavour of DRISL.

-This library provides functions to serialize and deserialize AT Protocol records.
+This library provides functions to serialize and deserialize AT Protocol records to and from their CBOR representation.

 ## Dependencies

 - `flexi-streams` - for handling UTF-8 encoding and binary streams
+- `ironclad` - for computing CIDs

 ## Quick Start